OpenFogStack/GeoFaaS/README.md

 # GeoFaaS

 Yet another edge-to-cloud FaaS platform.
-A distributed solution that routes client requests using their location to the closest FaaS server.
+A decenteralized solution that routes client requests using their location to the closest FaaS server.
 Under the hood it leverages the Distributed [Geobroker](https://github.com/MoeweX/geobroker) (DisGB) and lightweight FaaS systems (e.g. [tinyFaaS](https://github.com/OpenFogStack/tinyFaaS)).